Iran hostage crisis: Consequences for the United States

 Gifts, including lifetime passes to any minor league or Major League Baseball game, were showered on the hostages upon their return to the United States.

 In 2000, the hostages and their families tried unsuccessfully to sue Iran under the Antiterrorism Act of 1996.
 They originally won the case when Iran failed to provide a defense, but the State Department then tried to end the lawsuit, fearing that it would make international relations difficult.
 As a result, a federal judge ruled that no damages could be awarded to the hostages because of the agreement the United States had made when the hostages were freed.

 The former U.S. Embassy building is now used by Iran's government and affiliated groups.
 Since 2001 it has served as a museum to the revolution.
 Outside the door, there is a bronze model based on the Statue of Liberty on one side and a statue portraying one of the hostages on the other.

 The Guardian reported in 2006 that a group called the Committee for the Commemoration of Martyrs of the Global Islamic Campaign had used the embassy to recruit "martyrdom seekers": volunteers to carry out operations against Western and Israeli targets.
 Mohammad Samadi, a spokesman for the group, signed up several hundred volunteers in a few days.

-Diplomatic relations
+Severance of Iran–United States relations

 The United States and Iran broke off formal diplomatic relations over the hostage crisis.
 Iran selected Algeria as its protecting power in the United States, transferring the mandate to Pakistan in 1992.
 The United States selected Switzerland as its protecting power in Iran.
 Relations are maintained through the Iranian Interests Section of the Pakistani Embassy and the U.S. Interests Section of the Swiss Embassy.

-Hostages
+Hostages and assailants

 There were 66 original captives: 63 of them were taken at the embassy and three of them were captured and held at the Foreign Ministry offices.
 Three of the hostages were operatives of the CIA.
 One of them was a chemical engineering student from URI.

 Thirteen hostages were released on November 19–20, 1979, and one hostage was released on July 11, 1980.